FAQ & Resources

 The Program website will have an online application for applicants to apply, submit documentation, find contractors, schedule appointments, track progress, and complete projects.
 The Program will also have call-in and mail options for applicants that do not have access to the internet.

 Yes, rental properties are included as part of the Kansas Home Rebates Program.
-Renters will be able to participate if their landlord gives permission.
+Tenants of single-family and multifamily residential buildings can apply for the rebates with permission from their landlords.
+For the Home Energy Rebate programs, household income status is based on tenant income.
 Collaboration between landlords and applicants who are renters will be important to the Program.

 What rebate amount is available to each applicant?